albertoriva/fiat/README.md

 You can use the arrow keys, Home/End, PgUp/PgDn, Enter and Spacebar to navigate through the sequence.
 Left arrow scrolls back by 10 lines, right arrow scrolls forward by 10 lines.

-The 'g' key (for 'go to') asks for a position in the sequence, and scrolls the display so that the line containing that position is at the top of the screen.
+The `g` key (for 'go to') asks for a position in the sequence, and scrolls the display so that the line containing that position is at the top of the screen.

-The 's' key prints some statistics on the sequence in the message row.
+The `s` key prints some statistics on the sequence in the message row.
 Currently these consists of the counts and percentages for each base, and the GC%.

-The 'o' key is used to set options.
+The `o` key is used to set options.
 Currently these are:
-* The maximum number of mismatches allowed in a search (with the 'm' key);
+* The maximum number of mismatches allowed in a search (with the `m` key);
-* The search mode (with the 's' key) - this can be any combination of the four letters f, r, c, d, meaning forward, reverse, complement, and reverse-complement respectively.
-For example, if the mode is 'fr' the program will search for sequences in both forward and reverse orientations.
+* The search mode (with the `s` key) - this can be any combination of the four letters f, r, c, d, meaning forward, reverse, complement, and reverse-complement respectively.
+For example, if the mode is `fr` the program will search for sequences in both forward and reverse orientations.
 See the Searching section for more details.

 ## Regions

 Regions are arbitrary subsequences characterized by a start and end position, a name, and a color.
-Regions can be defined manually (using the 'a' key) or as a result of a search.
+Regions can be defined manually (using the `a` key) or as a result of a search.
 Use < and > to focus the previous / next region respectively.
-When a region is focused, the message line starts with '* Region' and shows the number of the current region and its coordinates.
+When a region is focused, the message line starts with `* Region` and shows the number of the current region and its coordinates.

 Key | Command